atk4/data/docs/sql.md

 Not all SQL vendors may support this approach.
 :::

-:php:meth:`Model::addExpression` is a SQL extension that allow you to define any expression for your field query.
+{php:meth}`Model::addExpression` is a SQL extension that allow you to define any expression for your field query.
 You can use SQL stored function for data fetching like this: